Theatrical technician

 A theatrical technician, also known as a theatrical tech, theatre technician, or theatre tech is a person who operates technical equipment and systems in the performing arts and entertainment industry.
-In contrast to performers, this broad category contains all "unseen" theatrical personnel who practice stagecraft and are responsible for the logistic and production-related aspects of a performance including designers, operators, and supervisors.
+Technicians in contrast to performers, is the broad category that contains all "unseen" theatrical personnel who practice stagecraft and are responsible for the logistic and production-related aspects of a performance.
+The role of theatrical technician should not be confused with the role of a designer, whose role is not to operate the system but to work with the director to create the idea of the system that the tech will put into action, although it is common for the roles of designer and technician to be performed by the same person.